juliangruendner/ketos_develop/README.md

 npm start
 ```

-this starts the ketos user interface on a local server
+This starts the ketos user interface on a local server.
-insert the following URL into your browser to access the user interface
+Insert the following URL into your browser to access the user interface:
 http://localhost:4200